-As at January 2, 2016, the total square footage of the Company's corporate, franchised and Associate-owned Shoppers Drug Mart stores was approximately 36.1 million square feet, 15.8 million square feet and 18.0 million square feet, respectively.
-The Company owned 72% of the real estate on which its corporate stores are located, 47% of the real estate on which franchised grocery stores are located, as well as various properties under development or held for future development.
+As at December 31, 2016, the total square footage of the Company's corporate, franchised and Associate-owned Shoppers Drug Mart stores was approximately 35.7 million square feet, 16.2 million square feet and 18.2 million square feet, respectively.
+The Company, directly or indirectly, owned 72% of the real estate on which its corporate stores are located, 47% of the real estate on which franchised grocery stores are located, as well as various properties under development or held for future development.
 The majority of Associate-owned Shoppers Drug Mart stores are leased from a diverse group of lessors, and most are leased on a long-term basis with staggered maturity dates.
 The majority of the Company's owned real estate portfolio is held by Choice Properties, which is discussed in greater detail in sections 2.4 and 3.3 of this AIF.